agatevmax-dev/GPUMetric/README.md

         )
 ```

-This makes it possible to correlate model-level metrics with GPU telemetry:
+This allows application-level metrics and GPU telemetry to be observed together:

 ```text
 Step 1000